 and corresponding nonzero coefficients $r_{(3,5,6)}$, $r_{(4,7,8)}$, and $r_{(11,5,100)}$.
 We can further imagine that $M$ here is significantly larger than, e.g., $100$ so that computing all $M^3$ coefficients of $\vect{r}$ using standard numerical methods would be undesirable.
 In this case, Algorithm~\ref{alg:Entry} aims to output the sets

 i.e., the first, second, and third entries of each index vector in the support of $\vect{r}$, respectively.
+These sets are described in (a), (b) and (c) of Figure \ref{fig:suppID}.
 Note that there are $18=3\times 2 \times 3$ possible index vectors which are consistent with the $\mathcal{N}_0,~\mathcal{N}_1,~{\rm and}~\mathcal{N}_2$ above.
 Algorithm~\ref{alg:Pairing} is now tasked with finding out which of these $18$ possibilities are truly elements of ${\rm supp}(\vect{r})$ without having to test them all individually.\footnote{In this simple example we can of course simply estimate the energy for all 18 possible index vectors.
 The three true index vectors in the support of $\vect{r}$ with nonzero energy would then be discovered and all would be well.
 However, this naive approach becomes spectacularly inefficient for larger $D \gg 3$.}

 To identify ${\rm supp}(\vect{r})$ without having to test all $18$ index vectors in $\mathcal{N}_0 \times \mathcal{N}_1 \times \mathcal{N}_2$, the pairing process instead starts by estimating the energy of the $\left| \mathcal{N}_0 \right| \cdot \left| \mathcal{N}_1 \right|=6$ length-$2$ prefixes in $\mathcal{N}_0 \times \mathcal{N}_1$ which might begin an index vector in ${\rm supp}(\vect{r})$.
 In the ideal case these energy estimates will reveal that only $3$ of these $6$ possible length-2 prefixes actually have any energy,